 - Remove the finished object: Once printing is complete, the finished object can be removed from the 3D printer and, if necessary, post-process operations can be performed, such as removing print media or surface finishing.

 3D printing has a wide range of applications, ranging from rapid prototyping to manufacturing, from the production of customized medical prosthetics to the creation of architectural models, custom jewelry, and much more.

 It is an ever-evolving technology with the potential to revolutionize many different industries.

 A brief introduction on the use of 3D printing in cutlery

-In the world of knifemaking this type of technology is something still little used but very innovative.
+In the world of knife making, this type of technology is something that is still little used but very innovative.

-Although I know that the pure of the knife could turn a little bit of a nose, i honestly don’t give a damn,it’s about experimentation,and no one should feel entitled to say what is right or not right to do.
+Even if I know that the pure of the knife might turn up their noses a little, I honestly don’t give a damn, it’s about experimentation, and no one should feel entitled to say what is right or wrong to do.

 Clearly as I anticipated it is to use this technology to make some parts, inserts, guards, dimes, etc. and then to use the printer to be able to create some parts or tools useful in the realization of the knife.

 It is about making “a knife” and everyone lives it with the taste and passion that believes, there are those who are better, there are those who are less but no one should afford to block someone’s creativity.

 A few years ago we did not use synthetic materials that are used with pride today and probably those who started using them were seen as not pure of knifemaking.